 - Accept with major revisions

-When revisions are required, the advisor asks the author(s) to rework the paper appropriately, providing specific guidance as to necessary revisions.
-Advisors may need to review the paper again after revisions are made.
+When revisions are required, the guest editor asks the author(s) to rework the paper appropriately, providing specific guidance as to necessary revisions.
+Guest editors may need to review the paper again after revisions are made.

 The final, published coverage of a technical topic generally follows this structure:

-- A commentary by the advisor lays the foundation for the topic and describes the papers that follow (800 to 1,600 words).
+- A commentary by the guest editor lays the foundation for the topic and describes the papers that follow (800 to 1,600 words).

 - A review paper provides a thorough compilation and succinct summary of research performed in an area of interest to JOM readers.
-(5,000–6,500 words).
+(Recommended length is 5,000–6,500 words).

 - An original paper describes a novel, technically in-depth investigation from the minerals, metals, and materials community (2,400–4,000 words).